-I do like teaching yin yoga and that is what I teach here at Just Believe Fit (5.15pm on Saturdays.
+I do like teaching yin yoga and that is what I teach here at Just Believe Fit (5.15pm on Saturdays and 8pm Thursdays.
 Come along!), but my favourite type of class would be a very flowy vinyasa class because I think it’s easy to get lost in the flow (Get lost, but find yourself).

 What is your funniest teaching moment?